kyle-austin-metcalf/kyle-austin-metcalf.github.io/README.md

 # Welcome to my website.

-## My name is Kyle Metcalf.
-I have my BA in Psychology and I am currently studyng programming.
+##My name is Kyle Metcalf and I hold a Bachelor's degree in Psychology.
+I am currently studying programming and am passionate about using technology to solve real-world problems and improve people's lives.

-## Here are a few things I am interested in:
- Building an application to help organize out political system?
- I think it would be interesting to build a card with stats for each politician.

-## I am also very interested in robotics.
-I think they could become a great help to people who
-  cannot take care of themselves.
-I thnk people should stil have human interection but people who arent able to care for themselves and are older shouldnt have to only depend on their family alone.
-Having 24 hour care can cose about $150,000 a year.

-## I would also like to build a website that allows people to understand themselves more.
-  I like certain personality assesments based on the big five.
-What insights could these tests offer?
+## One area of interest for me is building applications to help improve the efficiency and transparency of our political system.
+I am considering developing a tool that displays key information and statistics about politicians in an easily digestible format.

+## I am also deeply interested in robotics and their potential to assist individuals who are unable to care for themselves.
+While I believe it is important for humans to have interpersonal interactions, I believe that robotics can play a role in providing round-the-clock care for those in need at a lower cost than traditional options such as hiring a full-time caregiver.

+## Finally, I am considering creating a website that helps individuals better understand themselves through personality assessments based on the "Big Five" personality  traits.
+I believe that such tests can offer valuable insights into one's own strengths and weaknesses and help individuals make informed decisions about their personal and professional lives.